Updated 30 March 2020

-In an effort to protect whales and cut ship emissions, California continues its Protecting Blue Whales and Blue Skies Program and establishes voluntary vessel speed reduction zones in the Santa Barbara Channel region and San Francisco Bay area between 1 July 2018 and 15 November 2018.
+In an effort to protect whales and cut ship emissions, California continues its Protecting Blue Whales and Blue Skies Program which financially award ship operators that slow down their vessels to a speed of 10 knots or less in the Santa Barbara Channel region and San Francisco Bay area.

 Many of you are probably aware that the US West Coast has some of the heaviest ship traffic associated with some of the largest ports in the country, such as the Californian ports of Los Angeles and Long Beach.
 You may also be aware that strict air pollution regulations in California have forced many ships to slow down off the Californian coast.
 But did you know that California’s waters are host to numerous threatened and endangered whale species?
 And that the unintended consequence of ships’ slowing down has been a reduction in the number of fatal ship strikes to whales?